ibm-cloud-docs/FileStorage/replication.md

 Failovers are started under **Storage**, **{{site.data.keyword.filestorage_short}}** in the [[{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Before you proceed with these steps, disconnect the volume.
-Failure to do so, results in corruption and data loss.**
+Before you proceed with these steps, disconnect the volume.
+Failure to do so, results in corruption and data loss.
+{:important}

 1. Click your active volume (“source”).
 2. In the upper right, click **Replica** and click **Actions**.
 3. Select **Failover**.

-   >Expect a message that states that the failover is in progress.
+   Expect a message that states that the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.filestorage_short}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the failover process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.<br/> When your target volume is live you get another message.
 Your original source volume's LUN Name updates to end in "REP" and its Status becomes Inactive.
+   {:note}
 4. Click **View All ({{site.data.keyword.filestorage_short}})**.
 5. Click your active volume (formerly your target volume).
 This volume now has an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-file-storage.html) for instructions.